-Achilles Tendinitis is a very common running injury but is also known to make an appearance in basketball players, dancers, or people in general who apply a lot of repeated stress on their feet.
+Achilles Tendinitis is a very peculiar running injury but is also known to make an appearance among basketball players, dancers, or people in general who apply a lot of repeated stress on their feet.
 It can be a very painful condition.
-The Achilles Tendinitis is an overtime injury (like Shin Stress Fracture) that is caused due to a minor tear (or major rupture) in the Achilles tendon.
+The Achilles Tendinitis is an overtime injury (like Shin Stress Fracture) that is caused due to a minor tear (or major rupture) of the Achilles tendon.
 The pain is similar to that of a hit or a kick in the back of the leg.

 - Anatomically Speaking: The Achilles Tendon

 What is Achilles Tendinitis

 If the Achilles tendon becomes painful, swollen or stiff due to overuse, it can lead to the condition known as Achilles Tendinitis.
 This condition is thought to be caused due to repeated tiny injuries, known as microtrauma, to the Achilles tendon.

 Post each injury the complete healing of the tendon does not take place, which means that, over time, the damage to the Achilles tendon increases.
 If in future, this is not treated then it can lead to a chronic/ongoing condition that makes simply walking around almost impossible.